vincenthuupham/vincenthuupham.github.io/_posts/2026-04-22-esp32-temp-humidity-web-server.md

 ## What I Learned

 How HTTP actually works at a low level.
 Writing raw `client.println("HTTP/1.1 200 OK")` makes it click in a way that using a framework never would.
-The browser is just waiting for that exact string, and the ESP32 is the one sending it.
+The browser is just waiting for that exact string and the ESP32 is the one sending it.

 How servers can hang.
 The timeout issue was a good lesson in what happens when a server doesn't handle bad or incomplete connections.
-Without the timeout the ESP32 just froze and ignored everything else.
+Without it the ESP32 froze and ignored everything else.

 That barebones is fine.
 The whole site is a handful of lines and it works.
 Not everything needs a library or a framework.
 ```

-Swapped out your real credentials for placeholders obviously.